yeahthisisrob/quicksight-asset-manager/README.md

 ### Common Issues

-- **AWS Authentication Errors**: Verify AWS credentials and permissions
+- **AWS Authentication Errors**: Verify AWS credentials and permissions, or use the `--profile` option to specify a different AWS profile
 - **API Throttling**: For large batch operations, add delays between API calls
 - **Missing Dataset Declarations**: Ensure all referenced datasets are properly declared
 - **Version Conflicts**: When updating assets, verify you're working with the latest version
+- **EC2 Metadata Service Errors**: If you see errors about `169.254.169.254`, ensure your AWS credentials are properly configured using `aws configure` or environment variables

 ### Debug Mode